Account Header.Menu

 Swedish Snus vs American Snus

-Snus vs Nicotine Pouches
+Snus vs Tobacco-Free Nicotine Products

 Both snus and nicotine pouches are portioned oral nicotine products, so what is the difference between snus and nicotine pouches?
 The major difference between snus and pouches is that nicotine pouches are tobacco-free, whereas Swedish snus is not.